ParikhKadam/bidaf-keras/README.md

 Implementation of [Bidirectional Attention Flow for Machine Comprehension](https://arxiv.org/abs/1611.01603) implemented in Keras 2

 ## Release-info
 This project will soon be available for use by just running a pyhton file (graph.py as of now).
-A pretrained model will also be made available soon.
+A pretrained model will be made available soon.
 My teammate is working on building this model in tensorflow and it will also be available soon.

 ## What you can do with this project:
 - Train/Retrain this model with your own dataset.